Regulations for Determination of Residency for Tuition Purposes

-Individuals seeking residence for tuition purposes will be required to have their applications signed before a notary public attesting to the accuracy of their statements.
-If it is subsequently determined that information on an application has been falsified, the applicant may be subject to disciplinary action by the University before the individual will be permitted to continue to enroll at the University.
+Individuals seeking residence for tuition purposes need to attest to the accuracy of their statements and will be required to have their applications signed before a notary public.
+If it is subsequently determined the information on an application has been falsified, the applicant may be subject to disciplinary action by the University before the individual will be permitted to continue to enroll at the University.
 Such disciplinary action will be determined on an individual basis, and may include measures such as disciplinary probation or suspension, expulsion from the University, or reimbursement to the University for the difference between the tuition paid and the non-resident tuition rate.

-Individuals who believe they have incorrectly been denied residence for tuition purposes may appeal that decision through the Associate Vice Chancellor of Academic and Student Affairs.
+Individuals who believe they have incorrectly been denied residence for tuition purposes may appeal the decision through the Residency Committee, Director of Admissions, the Associate Vice Chancellor of